addisonlynch/iexfinance/docs/source/usage.rst

 the object fail.
 These parameters are passed keyword arguments, and are entirely optional.

-Certain endpoints (such as quote and chart) allow customizable parameters.
+Certain endpoints (such as quote and chart), however, allow customizable parameters.
 To specify one of these parameters, merely pass it to an endpoint method as a keyword argument.